Byzanteam/jcli/README.md

 ## Quick-Start - Install Script

-The install.sh script provides a convenient way to deploy jcli.
+The install.sh script provides a convenient way to install jcli.

 To install jcli, run: